Definition of Sinking Fund Formula

 However, there are several disadvantages too for the investors-

-- If the bond prices increase due to a decrease in interest rate, the investor’s upside may end up limited because of the compulsory redemption mandated for the sinking fund of bond.
+- If the bond prices increase due to a decrease in interest rate, the investor’s upside may end up limited because of the compulsory redemption mandated for the sinking fund of the bond.
 This means that the investors would receive the fixed sinking-fund price for their bonds despite the fact that the bonds are priced higher in the open market.

 - Further, the investors might end up reinvesting their money elsewhere at a lower rate due to the sinking fund provisions in a market with a declining interest rate.

 This has been a guide to Sinking Fund Formula.
 Here we discuss how to calculate the sinking fund using its formula along with the practical examples and downloadable excel sheet.
 You can learn more about accounting from the following articles –